Purchase Orders

 1. Search: This option lets you search a specific product on the purchase order either with its name or UPC.

-1. Select the product by clicking on the "Select" button, the figure highlighted in the Figure 1.2.6.
+1. Select the product by clicking on the "Select" button, the figure highlighted in Figure 1.2.1.0 above.

-1. If multiple products are added, you can click on "Next" as highlighted in Figure 1.2.7 to move on to the next product(s) if added.
+1. If multiple products are added, you can click on "Next," as highlighted in Figure 1.2.1.2 to move on to the next product(s) if added.

-1. Once adding products is done, you can click on "Save & Close" and "Save & Add" to add the product to the purchase order.
+1. After adding products, you can click "Save & Close" or "Save & Add" to include the product in the purchase order.

 1. Refresh QOH: This button lets you refresh the data in the QOH column.